 Continuing education is vitally important to the entire staff here at the Center.
-Every year, we take time out of our busy schedules to travel all over the country in an effort to learn new techniques, listen to current research, network with our peers, and to help educate others by sharing our experiences.
+Every year, take time out of our busy schedules to travel all over the country in an effort to learn new techniques, listen to current research, network with our peers, and to help educate others by sharing our experiences.
 Continuing education not only keeps medical professionals current with new advances in medicine, but is required by the specialty organizations that many of our staff members are members of.

 In October, Practice Manager and LVT Lorelei Tibbetts went to sunny Arizona for the annual American Board of Veterinary Practitioner’s symposium which was being held in conjunction with her own specialty academy, the Academy of Veterinary Technician’s in Clinical Practice.
 While there, not only did Lorelei attend lectures on the most current medical advances in specialty exotic pet medicine, but she held her annual meeting for her technician academy and moderated lectures.
 The conference kept her so busy, she never even got to see Phoenix!

 In January, Practice Manager Lorelei Tibbetts and Licensed Veterinary Technician Kristine Castillo went to sunny Orlando for the North American Veterinary Conference.
 This was Kristine’s first national conference, and she had a great time going to dozens of lectures, including an advanced wetlab in avian handling.
 The conference was very productive and they came home with lots of great new information to share!